mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Updating the Application Secret

-Each Application secret MUST be updated after each message to provide better cryptographic security guarantees, hence:
+The Application secret MUST be updated after each message to provide better cryptographic security guarantees, hence:

 - Senders MUST use the generation N+1 of the application secret, where N is